micheles/micheles.github.io/_posts/2013-05-17-the-story-of-Miriam-island.md

 we were able to nearly cut in half the memory occupation.

-But it was yet not enough to run the computation on the full cluster: with 256 cores running the memory occupation was still to high.
+But it was yet not enough to run the computation on the full cluster: with 256 cores running the memory occupation was still too high.
-We worked around the problem by increasing the block_size parameter in such a way to generate less tasks: with 60 tasks we could barely finish the computation, by remaining a little bit below the 128 GB limit.
+We worked around the problem by increasing the `block_size` parameter, thus generating less tasks: with 60 tasks we could barely finish the computation, by remaining a little bit below the 128 GB limit.
 But it was not a satisfactory result: our measurements showed that the larger the number of tasks, the larger the load on the